 - Maintain records of testing results or other documents as required by state or other governing agencies.

-When polled, Food Science Technicians say the following skills are most frequently used in their jobs:
+Food Science Technicians state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.